A judge must be as father and mother to the people,

 Large and in Charge: The Judge is somewhere around six feet tall.
 In the short story The Coffins Of The Emperor, he meets the Marshal of the Imperial Army, who is still taller and towers over his officers.

-Ma Joong is not only one of the largest and strongest men in China, he's also a master martial artist, holding the highest rank (ninth degree) in "boxing" (kung-fu).
+Ma Joong is not only one of the largest and strongest men in China, he's also a master martial artist, holding the highest rank (ninth degree) in "boxing" (kung-fu) and quick on his feet.

 Violet Liang from The Emperor's Pearl, single-handedly cripples three armed male thugs, and drags them to Dee's tribunal, where they can't wait to confess and be locked up safely in jail.